EarthmanT/cloudify-4.0-manager-bootstrap/README.md

 At the end of the bootstrap process the admin default_tenant username is printed.
 Use it in the next step.

+## Manager Configuration

+There are a few recommended steps for configuring your manager.

+### Create profiles and tenants.

+First you will create a profile in your Cloudify CLI:

 ```shell
 $ cfy profiles use [public_ip] --profile-name [alias] -s [ssh_user] -k [ssh_key_filename] -u admin -p [manager_password] -t default_tenant
 Attempting to connect...